smashwilson/hubot-pipe-scripts/README.md

-# hubot-pipe-scripts
+# hubot-pipe scripts

-Utility scripts for use with hubot-pipe
+Utility scripts for use with hubot-pipe.